xia-lab/MetaboAnalystR/README.md

 ## Updates 24-04-2018

 We introduce MetaboAnalystR Version 1.0.0, which has been submitted to CRAN.
-A user manual is now available (MetaboAnalystR-manual.pdf).
+A user manual is now available [here](https://github.com/xia-lab/MetaboAnalystR/blob/master/MetaboAnalystR-manual.pdf).

 ## Getting Started